Archival Formats: Glossary of Terms

 Terms Used in the Preservation of Audio, Video and Motion Picture Film

 Access Copy: Also called distribution or reference copy.
-An access copy should provide easy access or review of the content of a less accessible preservation or intermediate copy.
-The access copy is often relatively low resolution and made available online.
+An access copy provides easy access or review of content compared to the less accessible preservation or intermediate copy.
+The access copy is usually low resolution and made available online.
 An access copy should be a widely supported format that is easy to play back.
 See the Distribution Copy page on the National Archives and Records Administration's (NARA’s) Products and Services website for more information about access copies.

 Acetate Magnetic Tape Base: Cellulose acetate was used as a tape substrate (base) in many early magnetic tapes from the 1940s until the mid 1960s.
 Acetate is susceptible to vinegar syndrome.
 Acetate magnetic tape bases were replaced by polyester.

 Authored DVD: An authored DVD uses a specific file and folder structure to organize audio, video, navigation and backup information.
 You will see files with various extensions on an authored DVD.
 These include: .VOB, .IFO and .BUP.

-Bit Rate: The amount of sample data that is collected per unit of time.
-This is usually expressed as ‘bits per second’ (bps) or ‘Megabits per second’ (Mbps), and is the result of sampling rate multiplied by the number of data bits per sample (or bit depth), plus any additional data such as tracking information.
+Bit Rate: The amount of sample data in a digital signal that is collected or streamed per unit of time.
+Usually expressed as ‘bits per second’ (bps) or ‘Megabits per second’ (Mbps), a dynamic media file’s bit rate is the product of multiplying the sample rate by the bit depth of the samples

 Bit Depth: The number of data bits used for each individual sample.
 The amount of bits determines the number of discrete levels within which it is possible to place a sample.
 8 - 10 bit is common for video and 16 - 24 bit is common for audio.